senjaputras/windows-command-output-logstash-filter/README.md

 ## Additional configuration
-If there are some erro when you parse .txt file, like unicode string.
+If there are some error unicode string when you parse .txt file.
 You can delete the unicode use this syntax:

 In my case, the unicode is `{:text=>"\\xFF\\xFE\\r\\u0000", :expected_charset=>"UTF-8"}`